Wrightie/alpine-mariadb/README.md

 	-e MARIADB_RANDOM_ROOT_PASSWORD=yes

-the password can then be found by looking at the log output
+The password can then be found by looking at the log output

 	docker logs <container>

 ### MARIADB_ALLOW_EMPTY_PASSWORD
-This allowes the root password to be blank, (remember: **THIS IS A MAJOR SECURITY RISK,**); add
+This allowes the root password to be blank (remember: **THIS IS A MAJOR SECURITY RISK**); add

 	-e MARIADB_ALLOW_EMPTY_PASSWORD=yes